-- examined and evaluated the importance of reading and drawing in helping children learn to write - made productive links between the acquisition of speech and the development of writing - considered writing as representing imaginative and communicative power - explored a substantial and varied range of examples of genres of children's writing including various narrative forms - evaluated critically research and theories about writing acquisition such as Kroll's stages of written acquisition - explored a substantial and varied range of examples of children's writing including syntax, grammar, semantic relations, orthography - considered written language acquisition as an active and deductive process - evolved a view of the nature of written language acquisition as an interactive, developmental and inventive process - wrote fluently and articulately, structuring their response carefully and logically and offering a well-crafted line of argument.
+- examined and evaluated the extent to which all children go through the same stages • when learning to write - made productive links between the acquisition of speech and the development of writing • - considered writing as representing imaginative and communicative power • - explored a substantial and varied range of examples of genres of children's writing including various narrative forms - evaluated critically research and theories about stages of acquisition of writing skills • such as those posited by Kroll and Barclay - explored a substantial and varied range of examples of children's writing including • syntax, grammar, semantic relations, orthography - considered written language acquisition as an active and deductive process • - evolved a view of the nature of written language acquisition as an interactive. developmental and inventive process - wrote fluently and articulately, structuring their response carefully and logically and offering a well-crafted line of argument.

-- demonstrated little or no understanding of the process of written language acquisition - wrote pre-planned, general answers which did not answer the question or, at best, gave only a partial answer to the question - drew mainly on theories of spoken language development, in some cases, making these theories artificially relevant to the question of written language development - offered few examples of children's writing, or in some cases none at all - made frequent errors, with the worst of these impeding communication.
+- demonstrated little or no understanding of the process of written language acquisition - wrote pre-planned, general answers which did not answer the - drew mainly on theories of spoken language development - offered few examples of children's writing, or in some cases none at all - made frequent errors, with the worst of these impeding communication.